ABOUT

 Jenna holds a PhD in Management from the Massachusetts Institute of Technology Sloan School of Management and a Bachelor of Science in Business Process Management from the University of Illinois at Urbana-Champaign.
 She has conducted research with Jobs for the Future and other public and private organizations, which is published in peer-reviewed academic journals including Organization Science and ILR Review.

-Current teaching at the University of Toronto:
+Current teaching at the University of Toronto (on leave for academic year 2025-2026):

 IRW240: Introduction to Work and Organizations (undergraduate)